Here are the most popular, frequently asked questions (faq) asked in the past. Please contact us if you need more

 Q: How competent will the guides be?

 A: Our guides are extremely competent.
 We do not believe in anything, but the best.
 Please click here for some rantings of guests who travelled with us.

 Q: How do I know my investment is safe with Southern Circle Tours & Safaris when I pay for my tour, Can I get some references to put me at ease:

 A: We have been in business for many years and is respected as one of South Africa’s leading small operators.
 We also belong to the South African Tourism Services Association (SATSA).
-This association has a strict Code of Conduct and minimum requirements in place for its members to recognize and act upon.
+This association has a strict Code of Conduct and minimum requirements for its members to recognize and act upon.
 All SATSA members need to abide by the specifications and duties when becoming an accredited SATSA member.
-We are also bonded with them keeping your deposit safe in the unlikely event of the company being liquidated.
+We are also bonded with them keeping your deposit safe in the company’s unlikely event being liquidated.
 Our member number is 615.

 Q: Would I need a visa?

 A: You may, check with your local South African Embassy or contact us with your passport details.

-Q: Do I need immunization and do I take any other medical precautions?
+Q: Do I need any immunizations, and do I take any other medical precautions?

 Q: What kind of insurance should I take?

 A: We strongly recommend that you take a cancellation and personal medical insurance, especially one which has ties with South African medical insurances.
 Check with us for details when you book your trip.

 Q: What are the conditions of the roads and the quality of the drivers?

-A: The road conditions are described as good to excellent with regards to main arteries, highways and national roads.
+A: The road conditions are described as good to excellent regarding main arteries, highways and national roads.
 As you go deeper into the countryside, the roads may deteriorate, and some may end up being un-surfaced potholed pathways in deep rural areas.
 The drive’s quality is generally good, although we also have our share of ‘cowboys’ and road hogs.
 Vigilance on the road is always good advice.

 Q: Do I have access to detailed maps of the distances we cover?